The Portopia Serial Murder Case

 In the game, the player must resolve a murder mystery by searching for clues, exploring different areas, interacting with characters, and solving item-based puzzles.
 The game features first-person graphics, nonlinear gameplay, an open world, conversations with non-player characters, branching dialogue choices, suspect interrogations, nonlinear storytelling, and plot twists.
 The Famicom version also features a command menu system, point-and-click interface, and 3D dungeon maze.

 Upon its release, The Portopia Serial Murder Case was well received in Japan.
-It became an influential title, helping to define the visual novel genre as well as inspiring Japanese game designers such as Hideo Kojima and Nintendo's Eiji Aonuma.
+It became an influential title, credited for defining visual novels.
+It became the basis for Horii's work on Dragon Quest.
+It inspired Japanese game designers such as Hideo Kojima and Eiji Aonuma.